484th Air Expeditionary Wing: Strategic Air Command

 In 1962, in order to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, Headquarters SAC received authority from Headquarters USAF to discontinue its Major Command controlled (MAJCON) strategic wings that were equipped with combat aircraft and to activate Air Force controlled (AFCON) units, most of which were inactive at the time which could carry a lineage and history.
+(Note: MAJCON units could not carry a permanent history or lineage Ravenstein, p 12.)

 As a result, the 4138th was replaced by the newly constituted 484th Bombardment Wing, Heavy, which assumed its mission, personnel, and equipment on 1 February 1963.
 Although the 484th Wing was a new organization, it continued, through temporary bestowal, the history, and honors of the World War II 484th Bombardment Group.
+(Note: It was also entitled to retain the honors (but not the history or lineage) of the 4138th.
+This temporary bestowal ended in January 1984, when the wing and group were consolidated into a single unit.)

-In the same way the 824th Bombardment Squadron, one of the unit's World War II historical bomb squadrons, replaced the 336st.
+In the same way the 824th Bombardment Squadron, one of the unit's World War II historical bomb squadrons, replaced the 336th.
 The 822d Medical Group, 62d Munitions Maintenance Squadron and the 919th Air Refueling Squadron were reassigned to the 484th.
 Component support units were replaced by units with numerical designation of the newly established wing.
 Under the Dual Deputate organization, all flying and maintenance squadrons were directly assigned to the wing, so no operational group element was activated.
 The 4138th's support group and maintenance squadrons were replaced by ones with the 484th numerical designation of the newly established wing.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.